hazelcast/hazelcast-reference-manual/src/JCache-APIBasics.md

 When a `javax.cache.spi.CachingProvider::getCacheManager` overload is used that takes a `java.lang.ClassLoader` argument, this classloader will be part of the scope of the created `java.cache.Cache` and it is not possible to retrieve it on other members.
-We advise not to use those overloads, those are not meant to be used in distributed environments!
+We advise not to use those overloads, as they are not meant to be used in distributed environments!

 **`javax.cache.CacheManager`**: